 The Cystic Fibrosis Foundation Patient Registry is an invaluable tool for researchers who are interested in conducting studies about people with CF in the United States.
 About 50,000 individuals have been followed in the Registry, and many have been included for over 20 years.
 In addition, we recently linked the CF Foundation Patient Registry with the Pediatric Health Information System (PHIS) database.
 Investigators at PHIS sites can request to use these linked data.
 Instructions on how to request CFFPR data for your research project is included in the application instructions below.
+Please note, access to CFFPR data can take a significant amount of time, and large analyses may be difficult to complete in one year if access has not been confirmed before the preparation of this Fellowship application.

-Applicants who intent intend to request access to CFFPR data for this award, you are strongly encouraged to reach out to the Program Officer, Elizabeth Yu, well in advance of the application deadline to ensure best timing and other practices are observed.
+Applicants who intend to request access to CFFPR data for this award, are strongly encouraged to reach out to the PO, Elizabeth Yu, well in advance of the application deadline to ensure best timing and other practices are observed.